jonnonz1/nz-statute-book/acts/public/1999/courts-security-act-1999.md

 ### 4 Chief executive may appoint, or contract for, court security officers
 (1) The chief executive may provide court security officers by doing one or both of the following:
-  (a) appointing persons as court security officers from time to time under the State Sector Act 1988:
+  (a) appointing persons as court security officers from time to time under the Public Service Act 2020:
   (b) making court security contracts from time to time.
 (2) The chief executive has no duty to provide—
   (a) any court security officers; or